Our founding orders

-At St Brendan’s Primary School we recognise and pay tribute through our charism to the Sisters of Mercy who founded our school over 100 years ago; 1901.
+At St Brendan’s Primary School, we recognise and pay tribute through our charism to the Sisters of Mercy who founded our school over 100 years ago; 1902.
 The sisters of Mercy were gracious in their gift of education for all.
-This gift was personified by it’s founding sister, Catherine McAuley.
+This gift was personified by its founding sister, Catherine McAuley.

 Saint Brendan’s Primary School is focused on building an environment that reflects our Mercy heritage.
 The Mercy Sisters were the original caretakers of our school and provided a rich education for the children of Shepparton from 1902.